stanley-gu/qual/proposal.md

 Due to the broad range of AMP and adenosine involvement in biological processes, CD73 function is implicated in a variety of pathological conditions, including immunodeficiency [@Deaglio2007], inflammation [@Colgan2006], and ectopic calcification.

-Nonsense mutations in the NT5E gene, coding for CD73, have been discovered to cause medial arterial calcification of the limbs, in otherwise healthy individuals. [@StHilaire2011]
+Nonsense, missense, and single-nucleotide insertion–frameshift mutations in the NT5E gene, coding for CD73, have been discovered to cause medial arterial calcification of the limbs, in otherwise healthy individuals. [@StHilaire2011] The study by @StHilaire2011 demonstrated that cultured fibroblasts from the patients were deficient in CD73 activity of hydrolyzing AMP into adenosine and inorganic phosphate, which could be restored through CD73-deliverying viral vectors.
+In addition, a key enzyme related to calcification, tissue-nonspecific alkaline phosphatase (TNAP) was found to be significantly overexpressed, which could be reduced through adenosine supplementation *in vitro*.

 [@Markello2011]: Vascular pathology of medial arterial calcifications in NT5E deficiency: implications for the role of adenosine in pseudoxanthoma elasticum.

 [@Collin-Osdoby2004]: Regulation of calcification by RANKL and osteoprotegerin

 [@Kathiresan2012]: Genetics of Human Cardiovascular Disease

-[@Ding2006]: Fibronectin Enhances In Vitro Vascular Calcification by Promoting Osteoblastic Differentiation of Vascular Smooth Muscle Cells Via ERK Pathway

-## Mechanisms Behind Medial Arterial Calcification
+## Related Mechanisms Behind Medial Arterial Calcification

 [@Neven2011]: Cell biological and physicochemical aspects of arterial calcification - review of medial arterial calcification. good diagram
 [@Jono2000]: quantification of calcification. treatment of HSMC with phosphate.
 Immortal HSMC.
 Causes differentiation